 The style guide for all AERA journals is the Publication Manual of the American Psychological Association, 6th ed., 2009, available from Order Department, American Psychological Association, P.O.
 Box 2710, Hyattsville, MD 20784.

 Manuscripts should not exceed 40 pages total, including all tables, appendixes, notes, and references.
 Pages should be numbered consecutively, beginning with the page after the title page.
 Manuscripts should be typed for 8½” x 11” paper, in upper and lower case, double-spaced, with 1-inch margins on all sides.
 The type size should be at least 12 point.
-Figures and tables are to be placed at the end of the text.
+Figures and tables are to be embedded in the text near where they are first referenced.
 Subheads should be placed at reasonable intervals to break the monotony of lengthy text.

 Sentence structure, not italics, should be used to create emphasis; words to be set in italics should be typed in italics, not underlined (contrary to the rule in the style manual).
 Abbreviations and acronyms should be spelled out at first mention unless they are found as entries in their abbreviated form in Merriam-Webster’s Collegiate Dictionary, 11th ed., 2003 (e.g., “IQ” needs no explanation).
 Mathematical symbols and Greek letters should be precise and clear and should leave no question as to interpretation; they should be clearly marked to indicate italics, boldface, superscript, and subscript.